chandu2205-code/GoLang-RestfulAPI/README.md

 		```
 * Record Manipulation : In the above user.go file add all methods which handles CRUD operation on User
 * Defining custom handler :
+	- Common route - /users route
+	- Algorithm :
+		* Recognize the /users route
+		* Parse the URL and method to call a proper handler
+		* Retrieve or process data
+		* send the reposnse